MakoEdits/Bacteria/README.md

-# Bacteria
+# Bacteria (Unpolished)
-Faux bacteria simulator made in Processing
+Faux bacteria simulator made in Processing as an assignment

 # Known bugs: